kiranvad/MLCD/Readme.md

 >"Large margin multi-task metric learning."
 >Advances in neural information processing systems.
 2010

-MT-LMNN code is NOT-ditributed along with this package.
+MT-LMNN code is NOT-distributed along with this package.

+Extract the archieve into a folder and change the matlab directory to where you extracted the archieve.

 This demo folder can be used to do the following:

-Please extract the archieve into a folder and change the matlab directory to where you extracted the archieve to

 1. Generate synthetic data of a ternary space (used for MTML framework) For example:

 	`[c,data,phaseVal,dataClass]=getSynthData(30,350)`;

-generate ternary compositon array in `c`, synthetic data in `data` DOFs values in `phaseVal` and phase indicies in `dataClass`
+generates ternary compositon array in `c`, synthetic data in `data`, degrees of freedom (DOFs) values in `phaseVal` and phase indicies in `dataClass`

-2. For a given distance metric, find phase diagram of a ternay using Grpah Partition or Heirarchial Clustering (see paper for more information) For example:
+2. For a given distance metric, one can find a phase diagram of a ternay using Graph Partition or Hierarchial Clustering (see paper for more information)
+   For example:

 	Run `finaldemo.m`